5 October 1910 revolution: Movements of the first revolutionaries

 Meanwhile, Lieutenant Ladislau Parreira and some officers and civilians entered the barracks of the Naval Corps of Alcântara at 1am, managing to take arms, provoke a revolt and capture the commanders, one of whom was wounded.
 The aim of this action was to prevent the exit of the cavalry unit of the Municipal Guard, an aim that was achieved.
 For this end, they required the support of 3 warships anchored in the Tagus.
 By this time, Lieutenant Mendes Cabeçadas had already taken command of the mutinied crew of the NRP Adamastor while the mutinied crew of the São Rafael waited for an officer to command it.

 At about 7am Ladislau Parreira, having been informed by civilians of the situation, sent the Second-Lieutenant Tito de Morais to take command of the São Rafael, with orders for both ships to support the garrison of the barracks.
 When it became known that on the ship D. Carlos I the crew had begun a mutiny but the officers had entrenched, Lieutenant Carlos da Maia and a few sailors left the São Rafael.
-After some gunfire from which a lieutenant and a ship commander became wounded, the officers gave up control of the D. Carlos I, yielding it to the hands of the republicans.
+After some gunfire from which a lieutenant and a ship commander were wounded, the officers gave up control of the D. Carlos I, yielding it to the hands of the republicans.

 That was the last unit to join the rebels, which included by then part of the 1st Artillery Regiment, 16th Infantry Regiment, the naval corps and the three warships.
 Navy members had joined in large numbers as expected, but many military sections considered sympathizers with the cause hadn't joined.
 Even so, the republican forces included about 400 men in Rotunda, 1000 to 1500 in Alcântara counting the naval crews, as well as having managed to take hold of the city's artillery, with most of the ammunition, to which was added the naval artillery.
 Rotunda and Alcântara were occupied, but concrete plans for the revolution had not yet been decided and the main leaders hadn't yet appeared.

 In spite of this, the beginning of the events did not occur favorably for the rebels.
 The three cannon shots – the accorded signal for the civilians and military to advance – did not take place.
 Only a shot was heard and the Admiral Cândido dos Reis, expecting the signal to take command of the warships, was informed that everything had failed, which prompted him to retire to his sister's house.
 The next morning his dead body was found in Arroios.
 In desperation, he had committed suicide by a shot to the head.

 Meanwhile, in Rotunda, the apparent calm in the city was so discouraging to the rebels that officers preferred to give up.
 Sá Cardoso, Palla and other officers retired to their houses, but Machado Santos stayed and assumed command.
 This decision proved fundamental to the success of the revolution.